-Individual attention helps students improve skills such as formulating hypothesis, creating investigation questions, researching topics, writing paragraphs and essays, and editing work.
+Individual attention helps students improve skills such as formulating hypotheses, creating investigation questions, researching topics, writing paragraphs and essays, and editing work.

 Another guilt-free reason to watch videos in class is to introduce topics.
 Some videos are great at covering a broad topic and giving a general understanding of it without delving too deeply.

-(Bonus: we have a bunch of no-prep visual note-taking worksheets to use with these videos.
+(Bonus: we have a bunch of no-prep visual note-taking worksheets to use with some of these videos.
 Check out our TPT store to take a look.)

 Teaching is full of administrivia – (ahem) silly administrative tasks that consume your valuable time.

 Think of all the attendance marking, homework checking, form filling, report writing, email writing, and phone calling you do on the daily.
 And none of it prepares you to face down those horrible Grade 9 boys in the last period on Friday!

 Throwing on a quick video at the start of class can help – an on-topic video can quickly get your class in the door, engaged, listening, and on-task.

 That gives you some time to take attendance, check homework, and maybe take a sip of your ice-cold coffee before trying to keep a bunch of spotty, giddy, ready-for-the-weekend teenagers on-task in the last hour before the freedom of the weekend beckons.